syn990/SYN-RTOS/README.md

 This is completely free and modifiable to the fullest extent and requires next to no effort to install.

-Welcome.
-This repository contains the full build materials for SYN-RTOS, and this text contains the neccessary infomation to modify to the extent required, package into a convenient ISO for installation, and also have a pre-written set of scripts and configurations based on your needs.
-The standard template is a POC system I have been running since 2015, with some users having used a similar system way back in 05' on barebones systems with [Window Managers](https://en.wikipedia.org/wiki/Window_manager) like [Fluxbox](http://fluxbox.org/) and [Blackbox](https://en.wikipedia.org/wiki/Blackbox).
+Welcome to the SYN-RTOS repository!
+Inside, you will find all of the necessary materials to modify SYN-RTOS to your specific needs, package it into a convenient ISO for installation, and utilize a set of pre-written scripts and configurations.
+The standard template is based on a proof-of-concept system that I have been using since 2015, and some users have been utilizing similar systems as far back as 2005 with window managers like Fluxbox and Blackbox on barebones systems.
+This repository has everything you need to get started with SYN-RTOS.

 It allows you to implement any specific features you may need.
 At it's basics, the directory included "SYN-RTOS-ARCHISOFILES" is a profile for [archiso](https://wiki.archlinux.org/title/archiso).
 By design the installer is a collection of text files (no executables) and effectively provides a template to produce your own [Meta-Distribution](https://wiki.c2.com/?MetaDistribution) derived from Arch Linux.

-The system uses [pacman](https://archlinux.org/packages/core/x86_64/pacman) to obtain packages on-demand each time the installer is run, enabling a fully up-to-date system each time.
-It is even possible to copy pre-downloaded packages into airootfs with a modified mirrorlist and rebuild the ISO with the packages included locally.
+The system uses [pacman](https://archlinux.org/packages/core/x86_64/pacman)to obtain packages on demand each time the installer is run, ensuring that the system is always fully up-to-date.
+Additionally, it is possible to copy pre-downloaded packages into the airootfs directory, modify the mirrorlist, and rebuild the ISO with the included local packages.
+This allows for even more flexibility and customization in the installation process.

 Finally template files are placed on the root directory, most importantly the template dotfiles placed in /etc/skel/ which are the basis for how the UI and system interactions operate.
 This can be adapted / ommitted / replaced with your intended functions.
 Effectivley SYN-RTOS is Arch Linux with my dotfiles and this build script.